zotoio/x-fidelity/README.md

 # x-fidelity

 x-fidelity is an advanced CLI tool designed to enforce opinionated framework adherence checks within a codebase.
-It provides a flexible and extensible way to ensure your projects adhere to specific standards and best practices.
+It provides a flexible and extensible way to ensure your projects follow specific standards and best practices.

 ```
 =====================================